ebrezadev/nRF24L01-C-Driver/README.md

 You cannot send or receive any data in these modes of operation, these are used only to reduce power consumption. device_mode can be changed mid code.

 General considerations:
-the default value for transmit radio power is set to 0 dbm. the default value for radio channel is set to channel 64. the default payload width is 1 byte and its static._ the default value for datarate is 1Mbps.
+the default value for transmit radio power is set to -6 dbm. the default value for radio channel is set to channel 32. the default payload width is 1 byte and its static. the default value for datarate is 1Mbps.

 ___________________________________________HOW IT WORKS